loipf/RNAseq-pipeline/README.md

 # RNAseq pipeline

-a RNAseq quantification pipeline from `.fasta` files to a gene counts matrix using kallisto.
+a RNAseq quantification pipeline from `.fasta` files to a gene counts matrix using kallisto for coding and non-coding RNA.

 ---